If you're running a business, it's important to make sure that your email is protected. One way to do this is to set up DMARC for your domain.

 If you're having trouble setting up DMARC, here are a few troubleshooting tips:

-Make sure your DMARC is configured correctly
+Make sure your DMARC settings are correct

 The most common issue is that DMARC is not configured correctly.
 Make sure that you've followed all the steps in this guide and that your DMARC record is correct.

-Make sure SPF and DKIM are enabled
+Make sure your Google Workspace DKIM and SPF record are enabled

 SPF and DKIM are required for DMARC to work.
-If you're not using SPF or DKIM, enable them and try again.
+If you're not using Google SPF or DKIM, enable them and try again.

 Check if messages pass all three checks